liuyaoxinneo/markdown/Welcome file.md

 Alice->John: Yes...
 John, how are you?
 ```

-And this will produce a flow chart:
+And this will produce a flow chart
 ```mermaid
 graph LR
 A[Square Rect] -- Link text --> B((Circle))